There are so many fun things to do in Tirana, it’s no wonder it’s become so popular with travelers and tourists alike.

 Local performances are often held here, so grab a drink in one of the cafes and enjoy the show.

 Wondering where to stay in Tirana?
-Have a look at these Tirana Airbnbs – modern, boho, lofts, luxury, mountain views and sunset views, whatever you’re looking for, you’ll find it in Tirana!
+Have a look at these Tirana apartments and hotels – modern, boho, lofts, luxury, mountain views and sunset views, whatever you’re looking for, you’ll find it in Tirana!
 For more information on the neighborhoods and areas, with top accommodation options, have a look at our post on Where to Stay in Tirana.

 6. Learn About Albania’s Communist Past